Silverpop/mobile-connector-sdk-ios/ManagingMobileIdentity.md

 ### Setup UI
 1. Open ```Main.storyboard```
-2. Add label for config - and set for leading and trailing spaces
+2. Add label for config - center, word wrap, 4 lines, text size 11
 3. Add button for Setup Recipient - place in center don't bother with other alignment
 4. Add button for Check Identity - place in center don't bother with other alignment
+5. Add missing constraints
 5. Open Assistant Editor (circle icon in top right corner)
 6. Ctrl + drag all three components to interface